uclaacm/hackschool-f18/session-3-backend-api/README.md

 * What is JSON?
 * What is an API?

-## Goal of today
+## Goal of Today
 * Create your own API in node.js

 ## What is HTTP?

 Previously, we talked about typing a URL into the browser.
-We know that we will send a request to a server.
-And we also coded a server that returns a HTML page.
+We know that we will send a request to a server, and we also coded a server that returns a HTML page.

-However, is that all client and server can do?
+However, is that all that the client and server can do?

-Think about the following scenario.
+Think about the following scenario:

-### The God of Meme
+### The God of Memes
-You saw the line in the career fair last week and you would like to make meme about it and post it to the Meme page.
+You saw the line for the career fair last week, and you want to make meme about it and post it to the meme page.

 <img src="images/memepage.jpg" width="500px">
 <img src="images/postmeme.png" width="321px">